 You can't use it as an excuse not to pay taxes on your cryptocurrency.
 The IRS considers cryptocurrency a property, not a currency.
 It expects you to report capital gains or losses when you buy, sell, trade, or otherwise exchange cryptocurrency.
 This includes using it to buy goods and services.

 You can earn money in the form of cryptocurrency just like you can with dollars or euros.
 Like anyone who earns income in any currency is obligated to report it for tax purposes, crypto traders must report their income from trading crypto.
 The IRS has made it clear that there are no exceptions here.

 The tax rate depends on how long you held the cryptocurrency:

-- Long-term investments – held for longer than a year are taxed at the long-term capital gains rate, lower than the ordinary income tax rate.
+Long-term investments – held for longer than a year are taxed at the long-term capital gains rate, which is lower than the ordinary income tax rate.

 Like any other commodity, cryptocurrency is a medium of trade that requires some form of currency.
 Still new in the market, cryptocurrency is gaining popularity and quickly becoming an alternative payment medium.

 However, it is still not universally accepted as a form of currency.
 It would help if you were careful when using your credit cards, as there are risks involved with using them to buy cryptocurrency.
 If you are thinking of purchasing crypto, it would be best to pay with cash so that your transaction record is kept private.